 The Machian hypothesis and actually (9) are a way to address a serious issue, I.e. how to keep the consistency of physical law intact, in cosmological evolution.
-So far, using the template of gravitions and their super partners, gravitinos, as information carriers, the author has proviced a way to argue that Planck's constant remains invariant as from the EW to the present era.
-As one can deduce from physical evolution of the cosmos, time variance of Planck's constant and/or time variation of the fine structure constant would lead to dramatically different cosmological events than what is deduced by obervational astronomy.
-What we are arguing, using Machs principle is
+So far, using the template of gravitons and their superpartners, gravitinos, as information carriers, the author has provided a way to argue that Planck's constant remains invariant as from the EW(Electroweak) to the present era.
+As one can deduce from physical evolution of the cosmos, time variance of Planck's constant and time variation of the fine structure constant would lead to dramatically different cosmological events than what is deduced by obervational astronomy.
+What we are arguing, using Mach's principle is

 - a.
-Physical law remains invariant in cosmological evolution due to the constant nature/magnitude of h bar, the fine structure constant, and G itself.
-I.e. see (4) - b.
-The linkage in information from a prior to the present universe can be thought of as far as the constancy of (19) concerning Gravitinos.
-While we are aware that Gravitinos have a short life time, we argue that (19) would have significant continuity at/before the big bang, and also that this is a way of answering the memory question as to how much cosmological memory is preserved from a prior to the present universe structures.
-Needless to say though there is a complete break down in casuality before the formation of the gravitinios which is incidently the pre quantum regime of space time, i.e. Octonionic geometry [6] and [7]
+Physical law remains invariant in cosmological evolution due to the constant nature/ magnitude of h bar, the fine structure constant, and G itself.
+As seen in (4). - b.
+The linkage in information from a prior to the present universe can be thought of as far as the constancy of (19) concerning gravitinos.
+While we are aware that gravitinos have a short life time, we argue that (19) would have significant continuity at/before the big bang, and also that this is a way of answering the memory question as to how much cosmological memory is preserved from a prior to the present universe structures.
+Needless to say though there is a complete breakdown in causality before the formation of the gravitinos which is incidentally the pre quantum regime of space-time, i.e. where Octonionic geometry predominates as given by [6] and [7].